teuben/dc2019/scripts4paper/bloopers.md

 Can happen if you have large mosaics (e.g. our LMC)

+## region= and  box=

+Due to curves wcs .... not exactly same flux....

 ## CASA bugs

 Yes, sometimes we do run into CASA bugs as well.
 This is